hanyu-xiao/ast425-hanyu/README.md

 This branch contains files for analyzing polarization from ASKAP data.

-ASKAP_Command_Log.ipynb contains a list of command line interface commands using CASA that calibrates and images visibilty sets.
+ASKAP_Command_Log.ipynb contains a list of command line interface commands using CASA that cleans visibilty sets.

 polarization.ipynb takes cleaned visibility sets and calculates polarization intensity